-As the Slanted Porch’s farmer/restaurateur/chef, Hernandez got his start in the San Francisco scene after graduating from California Culinary Academy in 1996.
-In his Fallon venture, which opened in June 2008, Hernandez combined his top-rate education with his upbringing as the grandson of Mexican migrant farmers.
+As The Slanted Porch’s farmer/restaurateur/chef, Hernandez got his start in the San Francisco scene after graduating from the California Culinary Academy.
+In his Fallon venture, open since 2008, Hernandez combined his top-rate education with his upbringing as the grandson of Mexican migrant farmers.
 Describing his grandmother’s ‘farm-to-fork’ cooking mentality, using the only freshest meats and vegetables, Hernandez has insisted on implementing this same concept at The Slanted Porch.

-In addition to the freshest, locally sourced food The Slanted Porch divvies up, Hernandez is also insistent on getting meals to his customers in an environmentally responsible method.
+In addition to the freshest, locally sourced food The Slanted Porch can offer, Hernandez is also insistent on getting meals to his customers in an environmentally responsible method.
 Produce and meats from across town require a negligible amount of fuel to transport compared to products from California.
-To this eco-friendly end, The Slanted Porch uses biodegradable compostable to-go containers, composts whatever food waste possible, and sells grease to an area biofuel company.
+To this eco-friendly end, The Slanted Porch uses biodegradable, compostable to-go containers, composts whatever food waste possible, and sells grease to an area biofuel company.

 Lunch usually sees a full dining room and several people milling around the door waiting for to-go orders.
 The draw?
 More than 20 creative sandwiches and salads that could turn even the staunchest carnivore.
-Sandwiches include everything from the simple [the Alternate 95, a BLT avocado,] to the American classic [a half-pound local Angus cheeseburger,] to the inspired [the Pinion with roast beef, green chilies, and dill Havarti cheese.]
+Sandwiches include everything from the simple (the Alternate 95, a BLT with avocado) to the American classic (a half-pound local Angus cheeseburger) to the inspired (the Pinion with roast beef, green chilies, and dill Havarti cheese).
 Sandwiches come with a fresh, local side salad or homemade potato chips, and the burger comes with homemade fries.
 Lunch salads are as popular as the sandwiches.
-The favorite spinach salad includes avocado, bacon, chopped hard-boiled egg, sunflower seeds, and onion and is drizzled with a warm sweet bacon dressing.
+The favorite spinach salad includes locally grown spinach, avocado, chopped hard-boiled egg, and sunflower seeds, and is drizzled with a warm sweet bacon dressing.